Robert Bellarmine: Early life

-Bellarmine was born in Montepulciano, the son of noble, albeit impoverished, parents, Vincenzo Bellarmino and his wife Cinzia Cervini, who was the sister of Pope Marcellus II.
+Robert Bellarmine was born in Montepulciano, the son of noble, albeit impoverished, parents, Vincenzo Bellarmino and his wife Cinzia Cervini, who was the sister of Pope Marcellus II.
 As a boy he knew Virgil by heart and composed a number of poems in Italian and Latin.
 One of his hymns, on Mary Magdalene, is included in the Roman Breviary.

-He entered the Roman Jesuit novitiate in 1560, remaining in Rome for three years.
-He then went to a Jesuit house at Mondovì, in Piedmont, where he learned Greek.
+Bellarmine entered the Roman Jesuit novitiate in 1560, remaining in Rome for three years.
+He was then sent to a Jesuit house at Mondovì, in Piedmont, where he learned Greek.
 While at Mondovì, he came to the attention of Francesco Adorno, the local Jesuit provincial superior, who sent him to the University of Padua.

 Career

 Bellarmine's systematic studies of theology began at Padua in 1567 and 1568, where his teachers were adherents of Thomism.
 In 1569, he was sent to finish his studies at the University of Leuven in Brabant.
 There he was ordained and obtained a reputation both as a professor and as a preacher.
 He was the first Jesuit to teach at the university, where the subject of his course was the Summa Theologica of Thomas Aquinas.
+He was involved in a controversy with Michael Baius on the subject of Grace and free will, and wrote a Hebrew grammar.
 His residency in Leuven lasted seven years.
 In poor health, in 1576 he made a journey to Italy.
 Here he remained, commissioned by Pope Gregory XIII to lecture on polemical theology in the new Roman College, now known as the Pontifical Gregorian University.
 Later, he would promote the cause of the beatification of Aloysius Gonzaga, who had been a student at the college during Bellarmine's tenure.
 His lectures were published under the title De Controversias in four large volumes.